-At Cavendish we are proud to be an inclusive school providing a high quality, creative and challenging education within a secure, caring and happy environment in which all members of the school community can grow in self-esteem and develop their potential.
+At Cavendish and Knowleswood we are proud to be an inclusive schools providing a high quality, creative and challenging education within a secure, caring and happy environment in which all members of the school community can grow in self-esteem and develop their potential.

-At Cavendish Primary School we offer a broad and balanced curriculum which promotes the spiritual, moral and cultural development of pupils.
+At Cavendish and Knowleswood we offer a broad and balanced curriculum which promotes the spiritual, moral and cultural development of pupils.
 It enables pupils to develop academically and physically and prepares them for their future life experiences and challenges.
-This gives them the skills and knowledge needed to contribute and be successful members of society.
+It also provides them with the skills and knowledge needed to contribute and be successful members of society.

 We place a strong emphasis on the development of the basic skills necessary to be confident independent learners and successful adults.
-Children rapidly begin to read in our Reception class by following a programme called ‘Read Write Inc.’ All children take part in a daily English and Mathematics lesson, in addition children engage in daily literacy skills opportunities where they develop their reading and comprehension to developing a command of all aspects of the English language.
+Children rapidly begin to read in Reception class following ‘Read Write Inc’.
+In Key-Stage 2, children engage in daily morning reading where they develop their reading and comprehension.
+All children take part in a daily English and Mathematics lesson.

-During their time at our school, children develop a strong sense of moral purpose in addition to a respect and understanding of people who have different characteristics to themselves, whether that be age, disability, gender, race or sexuality.
-We promote a restorative approach to dealing with conflict and through circle resolution we teach pupils the skills needed to resolve issues and remove barriers to learning and progress.
-A rigorous, well planned curriculum, delivered by staff in an ethos of care and support enables our pupils to be well rounded, empathetic young people who are keen to learn and show respect for all around them.
+During their time at school, children develop a strong sense of moral purpose in addition to a respect and understanding of people who have different characteristics to themselves, whether that be age, disability, gender, race or sexuality.
+We promote a restorative approach to dealing with conflict and through circle resolution we teach children the skills needed to resolve issues and remove barriers to learning and progress.
+A rigorous, well-planned curriculum, delivered by staff in an ethos of care and support enables our pupils to be well-rounded, empathetic young people who are keen to learn and show respect for all around them.